Academics

 Teachers shall utilize a compilation of integrated assessments, including but not limited to, writing in response to text, language, speaking, and listening to formulate the comprehensive language grade for the report card.
 The teacher is responsible for completing report cards.
 A district letter is sent home explaining the report card process at the end of the first quarter.

-Report cards are sent home at the conclusion of the second quarter.
+Interim Reports and Report Cards will no longer be printed.
+Parents must access them online through the Student system of St. Tammany Parish Schools. https://jpams.stpsb.org/progress/.
 Each teacher is to be responsible for any other markings such as, social/emotional development, fine motor development and attendance to class.
 There may be supplementary remarks added to the elementary report card as determined by the school.
 Modifications shall be made to accommodate students’ individual differences in the area of learning styles/levels, and this will be indicated on the report card.
 Grades will be given based on these accommodations.
 These modifications must be documented on an Individual Accommodation Plan (IAP) or on an Individual Education Plan (IEP).
 The letter grades (O, S, and N) for each grading period shall be averaged and recorded on the report card.
 There will be no overall end-of-the-year final grade recorded on the report card.

 Students shall be promoted if they show satisfactory progress at the end of the 4th quarter grading period.
 Students showing Needs Support/Progressing toward stated goals on all available criteria will be referred to the SBLC to determine promotion or retention, with parent permission.
 There shall be no Honor Roll.